Akizuki Castle 秋月城跡

 Consider some culinary options

 The town offers some excellent cuisine and wine.
 Set back in the forest is Seiryuan Ryokan, an inn with a charming outdoor onsen and excellent traditional Japanese multi-course dinner.
-Le Vandemiare is a wine shop with an excellent selection of French wines.
 And the soba shop at the base of Mt.
 Kosho is so popular locally that it has become difficult to get a seat, and quickly sells out of noodles.